How do I apply?

-You will need to complete nine core modules, three in Business Management and six in Biotechnology and Bioprocessing.
-You then select three elective modules from a range that we offer.
+You will need to complete eight core modules, three in Business Management and five in Biotechnology and Bioprocessing.
+You then select two elective modules from a range we offer.

 You will also need to complete a project dissertation, the subject of which will be decided on by yourself and the course director.
-Projects will not be laboratory based and will not take place outside the University.
-However, you could potentially have a project supervisor from industry.
+Projects will be non-laboratory based and generally undertaken at the University of Warwick under the supervision of an approved tutor.

 How is the MSc assessed?